 Many businesses, including financial institutions, require consumers to submit future disputes to mandatory binding arbitration as a necessary condition for doing business.
-They also typically prohibit class actions.
+They also typically prohibit class actions A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit. .
 This means that consumers have no choice but to pursue individual claims in arbitration (see also Chapter 12, Personal and Legal Rights - Mandatory Binding Arbitration policy as well as Class Action policy).

 MANDATORY BINDING ARBITRATION: Policy

 Ensuring effective access to redress